KDCinfo/expired-to-be-spa/README.md

 [![Build Status](https://travis-ci.org/KDCinfo/expired-to-be-spa.svg?branch=master)](https://travis-ci.org/KDCinfo/expired-to-be-spa)

+# Expired To Be

+Products that you own, such as medicines, pantry and refrigerated items, etc., typically come with expiration dates.

+Expired To Be provides notification reminders for your expiring items at a time of your choosing.

-## Expired To Be: Venues
+## Venues

-> Expired To Be was initially created as a Chrome browser extension in a personal effort&mdash;as a web developer&mdash;to continue learning how to make browser extensions.
+Expired To Be was initially created as a Chrome browser extension in a personal effort&mdash;as a web developer&mdash;to continue learning how to make browser extensions.

-> A single-page application (SPA) version was created to expand the accessibility of Expired To Be.
-It was also created in a personal effort to continue learning React.
-The approach I decided to take was to wrap the browser extension inside a React Component (and timer and alarm component I'd written previously).
+A single-page application (SPA) version was then also created to expand the accessibility of Expired To Be.
+It was also created in a personal effort to continue learning the React development framework.

+The approach I decided to take to create the SPA was to wrap the browser extension inside a React component&mdash;a timer and alarm component I'd written previously.
 It worked out really well.

-> As of Jan 2020, this SPA version of Expired To Be was forked<sup>*</sup> from its core.
+As of Jan 2020, this SPA version of Expired To Be was forked<sup>*</sup> from its core.
 This SPA version of the app now stands on its own.

-> I have no plans to continue development on this (SPA) version of the project, least not at the time of this writing.
+I have no plans to continue development on this (SPA) version of Expired To Be&mdash;least not at the time of this writing.

-> The Expired To Be core will continue to carry on in its original form as a Chrome browser extension at: https://github.com/KDCinfo/expired-to-be
+The Expired To Be core will continue to carry on in its original form as a Chrome browser extension at: https://github.com/KDCinfo/expired-to-be
 ---
-<sup>*</sup> Due to GitHub restrictions, one's own repos cannot technically be "forked," ergo, this project was made via copy using: `GitHub top-right menu bar &rarr; Plus (+) sign (next to icon) &rarr; Import repo` (from GitHub&mdash;to GitHub).
+  - <sup>*</sup> Due to GitHub restrictions, one's own repos cannot technically be "forked," ergo, this project was made via copy using: `GitHub top-right menu bar --> Plus (+) sign (next to icon) --> Import repo` (from GitHub&mdash;to GitHub).

-# Expired To Be: SPA Version

-Products you own, such as medicines, pantry and refrigerated items, etc., typically all come with expiration dates.

-Expired To Be provides notification reminders for your expiring items at a time of your choosing.
-It is available as:
+## App Availability

-  - A standalone web app (available via a [(GitHub-hosted) web page](https://KDCinfo.github.io/expired-to-be-spa/))
+  - A standalone web app is available at [(GitHub-hosted) web page](https://KDCinfo.github.io/expired-to-be-spa/)

-> Note: It is also available as:
+It is also available as:

   - A Chrome browser extension (available for free from the [Chrome Web Store](https://chrome.google.com/webstore/detail/expired-to-be/kamjiblbgmiobifooelpmlkojmadmcan))